Metropolitan United Church: History

 The congregation, originally singularly Methodist, was founded in 1818.
 It was initially housed in a small chapel on King Street West (now the site of Commerce Court North).
 In 1833, a larger structure was completed on Adelaide Street.
 It moved to its present location in 1872 when the building was dedicated as the Metropolitan Wesleyan Methodist Church.

-On 24 August 1870, Reverend Dr Egerton Ryerson, who had been the pastor of the earlier Methodist church on Adelaide Street, laid the cornerstone for Metropolitan Wesleyan Methodist Church in Toronto.
+On 24 August 1870, Reverend Egerton Ryerson, who had been the pastor of the earlier Methodist church on Adelaide Street, laid the cornerstone for Metropolitan Wesleyan Methodist Church in Toronto.
 He was later a member and a trustee of the Metropolitan congregation for many years and his funeral was held there at the church as well.

-Ryerson notably supported the voluntary, bilingual (Ojibway and English) schools that Indigenous leaders and parents themselves wanted.
-Although Ryerson had no involvement with the establishment of the Canadian residential school system, his 1847 report on the proposed schools for the government of Upper Canada helped design the nature of the schools as Christianizing, anglicizing, industrial and residential, and whose purpose was to change the way of life of the Indigenous peoples into "industrious farmers."
-The system, which took away children from their families and culture, met with disastrous results and is today considered a form of cultural genocide as described by the Truth and Reconciliation Commission of Canada.

 In 1925, the Methodist Church of Canada merged with the Presbyterians and Congregationalists to form the United Church of Canada.
 Metropolitan then acquired its current name.
 The first General Council of the United Church was held there in 1925.
 The church was mostly destroyed by a fire in 1928, but it was rebuilt in 1929 (keeping the same design) with the help of the Methodist Massey family, of Massey Ferguson fame.
 In 1930, Casavant Frères installed the largest pipe organ in Canada in the newly refurbished building.
 The church is also known for its 54-bell carillon that is regularly heard throughout the neighbourhood.

 Today, the church is known for its progressiveness.
 It has long played an important role in Toronto's Gay and Lesbian community that is centered just to the north at Church and Wellesley.
 The church also offers a wide array of services for the poor and homeless.